DreamingRaven/nemesyst/docs/source/overview.rst

     This image is a use case example of Nemesyst applied to a distributed refrigeration fleet over multiple sites, and both online and offline learning capabilities occuring simultaneously.

 Nemesyst has been made to be generic enough to handle many possible configurations, but we cannot possibly handle all possible scenarios.
-Sometimes it may be neccessary to manually configure certain aspects of the process, especially regarding MongoDB as it is quite a well developed, mature, database, with more features than we could, and should automate.
+Sometimes it may be necessary to manually configure certain aspects of the process, especially regarding MongoDB as it is quite a well developed, mature, database, with more features than we could, and should automate.

 .. _section_nemesyst-abstraction: